Saccharide/cool-commands/tools.md

 3. Drag the file to a new tab, and click `Trust the certificate`

 ### FoxyProxy Basic
-* A firefox porxy manager,
+* A Firefox proxy manager,
 * Click on icon -> `Options` -> `Add` ->
 ## Bettercap
 * Probe the network first and then see the list of connected host